RedHatInsights/insights-data-schemas/docs/external-pipeline/ccx_data_pipeline.md

 ### Minimal structure of `Report` node

-`Report` node can contains attributes with empty values.
-Its minimal structure ca look like:
+`Report` node can contain attributes with empty values.
+Its minimal structure can look like:

 ```json
 {